devanooga/devanooga.com/_pages/coc.md

 ## Electronic Frontier Foundation

 As a member organization of the [Electronic Frontier Alliance](https://www.eff.org/EFA-FAQ), and as an implicit extension of our initial code of conduct above, we endorse and exhibit the following principles:

 1. Free Expression: People should be able to speak their minds to whoever will listen.
 2. Security: Technology should be trustworthy and answer to its users.
 3. Privacy: Technology should allow private and anonymous speech, and allow users to set their own parameters about what to share with whom.
 4. Creativity; Technology should promote progress by allowing people to build on the ideas, creations, and inventions of others.
-5. Access to Knowledge: Curiosity hould be rewarded, not stifled.
+5. Access to Knowledge: Curiosity should be rewarded, not stifled.

 We uphold these principles by fighting for transparency and freedom in culture, code, and law.